gfelber-tgm/DemonSeed/README.md

 **!
 Important!**

-put together your pogo jig before soldering it and check if your pogos can connect to the DemonSeed and that you don't solder it backwards.
+put together your pogo jig before soldering it and check if your pogos can connect to the DemonSeed and check that you don't solder it backwards.

-Because I broke my PCB traces I hardwired my pogo-jig with extra cables.
+Since I broke my PCB traces, I hard-wired my pogo stencil with additional cables.

-**Tip:** If u do this I advise on tinning your cables beforehand and then use this tin to connect the cables. the following picture is an example of this procedure.
+**Tip:** If u also need to do this I advise on tinning your cables beforehand and then use this tin to connect the cables. the following picture is an example of tinning your cable.

 <img src="images/solder_cable.jpg" alt="solder_cable" style="zoom:50%;" />